 |Definition:||Provides a means for students to seek redress of complaints regarding grades.|

-|Scope:||The purpose of the Student Grade Appeals Policy and Procedures shall be to enable students to seek redress of complaints about grades (hereafter referred to as "grade appeals").
-A grade appeal arises when circumstances prevent assignment of an earned grade or cause an assigned grade to be questioned by a student.
-This procedure shall also be available for the resolution of grade appeals alleging inappropriate application to the student of any other rules or policies of CSU San Marcos.
+|Scope:||The purpose of the Student Course Grade Appeals Policy and Procedures shall be to enable students to seek redress of complaints about a course grade (hereafter referred to as "grade appeal").
+A grade appeal arises when circumstances prevent assignment of an earned course grade or cause an assigned course grade to be questioned by a student.
+This procedure shall also be available for the resolution of grade appeals alleging inappropriate application to the student of any other rules or policies of California State University San Marcos.
 The burden of proof shall rest on the student.|

 |Responsible Division:||Academic Affairs|